Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Experiments

 \subsection{Stars and rays}

-In the first experiment, we evaluate $\imb$ on stars and rays\footnote{The stars and rays are undirected, which are special cases of directed stars and rays.} (Figure~\ref{fig:graphs}) and validate that its regret grows with the number of nodes $L$ and the maximum observed relevance $\comp$ as shown in Table~\ref{table:topology}.
+In the first experiment, we evaluate $\imb$ on undirected stars and rays (Figure~\ref{fig:graphs}) and validate that the regret grows with the number of nodes $L$ and the maximum observed relevance $\comp$ as shown in Table~\ref{table:topology}.
 We focus on the tabular case ($\bX =\bI$) with $K=\abs{\cS} = 1$, where the IM problem can be solved exactly.
 We vary the number of nodes $L$; and edge weight $\bar{w}(e)=\omega$, which is the same for all edges~$e$.
 We run $\imb$ for $n = 10^4$ steps and verify that it converges to the optimal solution in each experiment.
 We report the $n$-step regret of $\imb$ for $8 \leq L \leq 32$ in Figure~\ref{fig:growth}.
 Recall that from Table~\ref{table:topology}, $R(n) = \tilde{\cO}(L^2)$ for star and $R(n) = \tilde{\cO}(L^\frac{9}{4})$ for ray.